digital-asset/daml-finance/docs/source/overview/architecture.rst

 -  ``Daml.Finance.Interface.Lifecycle`` defines interfaces used for
    instrument lifecycling.

-In addition to the above, the ``Daml.Finance.Interface.Types`` and ``Daml.Finance.Interface.Util`` packages define types, interfaces, and utilities used by other interface packages.
+In addition to the above, the ``Daml.Finance.Interface.Types`` package provides types and ``Daml.Finance.Interface.Util`` package defines utilities and interfaces used by other interface packages.

 Implementation layer
 ********************